 If certain rooms in your home tend to get hotter than others during the summer, the system could be programmed to provide extra cooling to those areas during the daytime.
 You could also program your thermostat to turn off while you are at work.
 An automated system can reduce your energy costs and limit wear-and-tear of the unit.

 How much could you save with an upgrade?

-The amount you’ll save depends on various factors, including where you live, the size of your home, the new AC unit you decide on, and more.
-Once you book a free consultation with Home Install Experts™, we’ll provide you with a cost estimate based on your decision and what you could potentially save.
-Don’t forget, Sam’s Club Members get a 10% Discount Off Everyday Dealer Pricing*.
+The extent of your savings will vary depending on many factors, including the region in which you live, the size and layout of your home, the unit you ultimately decide on, and more.
+Book a free consultation so we can provide you with a cost estimate based on your needs and preferences.